'The best manager I ever worked with.’

 About the author

 Born in Ryton-on-Tyne in 1946, Howard Kendall started his illustrious football career with Preston North End as a 15-year-old wing half and in 1964 became the youngest player to appear in an FA Cup Final.
 He signed for Everton in 1967 and became one of the club’s greatest players, winning the League Championship and serving as captain.
 He later played for Birmingham City and Stoke City, before turning to management with Blackburn Rovers.
 In 1981 he embarked on the first of three managerial spells at Everton, twice winning the League Championship, the FA Cup and the European Cup Winners Cup.
 Kendall was also twice crowned Manager of the Year.
 He left to join Athletic Bilbao in 1987, interspersing spells back at Goodison with interludes at Manchester City, Notts County and Sheffield United.
-Named Everton’s Manager of the Millennium, he remains a popular face at Goodison Park until his death in October 2015.
+Named Everton’s Manager of the Millennium, he remained a popular face at Goodison Park until his death in October 2015.

 About Everton in the Community